luke-weller/typescript-monogodb-express-api-template/README.md

 ## Installation

-1. **Clone the Repository**
+1. **Use the template and clone the new repo**

-   First, clone the project repository to your local machine using Git:
+   Use this template: Use the template by visiting the GitHub repo and click ‘use this template’ and create a repo your own with your own name.
+CD into that directory.
+   Install Dependencies: Navigate to the project directory and install the necessary dependencies.

    ```bash
    git clone https://github.com/your-username/your-project-name.git